-Hepatitis B virus promotes oncogenesis through microRNA modulationJanuary 16th, 2013 in Diseases, Conditions, Syndromes /
+Hepatitis B virus promotes oncogenesis through microRNA modulationJanuary 16, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Viruses prompt oncogenic transformation by genetically altering infected cells.
 Several recent studies have demonstrated that viruses alter the expression of microRNAs, non-coding RNA molecules that can block the expression of target genes.

 In this issue of the Journal of Clinical Investigation, Xiaoje Xu and colleagues at the Beijing Institute of Biotechnology report that miR-148a is repressed by hepatitis B virus (HBV) X protein (HBx) to promote growth and metastasis of liver cancer.